Izacht13/pyCML/README.md

 - New "Tag Functions" can be added easily to a global dictionary.
 - The script's tokens can be easily accessed from the main parser class, via a generator.
-- ~~New serialiation schemes can be added, using a global dict.~~
-  ^^^ Removed because the implentation was buggy and messy, will hopefully return again soon.
+- ~~New serialiation schemes can be added, using a global dict.~~ *Removed because the implentation was buggy and messy, will hopefully return again soon.*

 ## Planned Features